Ray structures on Teichm\"uller Space: Existence for the generalized Jenkins-Serrin problem

 \section{Existence for the generalized Jenkins-Serrin problem}

 A principal tool in this paper was an extension of the Jenkins-Serrin theory for minimal graphs in Euclidean three-space with asymptotic boundary values to minimal graphs over hyperbolic surfaces with boundary which took values in real trees, also with asymptotic boundary values.
 The uniqueness theory of such graphs was described in Theorem~\ref{thm:minimalgraph:uniqueness} and used throughout the paper.
-In this appendix, we prove the existence part of this general Jenkins-Serrin problem; while this does not play a role in the proofs of our main results, we include a proof here to complete the discussion of this problem.
+In this appendix, we prove the existence part of this general Jenkins-Serrin problem; this plays a more minor role in our arguments --- only appearing in the proof of Lemma~\ref{lem:analyticity1}---and since the proof is rather lengthy, we relegate it to an appendix.
 The proof is somewhat involved, but as it turns on the structures of the foliations of the Hopf differentials, it also provides for some further development of the more technical themes of this paper.
-We begin with the statement of the main result; recall Definition~\ref{def:admissibleTree:general} of \enquote{admissible dual tree} from Section~\ref{sec:GeneralizedJenkinsSerrin}. \begin{theorem} Let $Y$ be a crowned hyperbolic surface.
+We begin with the statement of the main result; recall Definition~\ref{def:admissibleTree:general} of \enquote{admissible dual tree} and the subsequent construction of \enquote{admissible partial boundary map} from Section~\ref{sec:GeneralizedJenkinsSerrin}. \begin{theorem} Let $Y$ be a crowned hyperbolic surface.
 Let ${T}$ be an admissible dual tree.
-Then there exists a $\pi_1(Y)$-equivariant minimal graph in $\widetilde{Y}\times {T}$ with a prescribed order-preserving boundary correspondence. \end{theorem}
+Then there exists a $\pi_1(Y)$-equivariant minimal graph in $\widetilde{Y}\times {T}$ with a prescribed admissible partial boundary map. \end{theorem}

 The idea of the proof is to first construct a sequence of harmonic maps $X_n \to W$ to a fixed closed surface $W$ consisting of copies of $Y$ which have been glued together, with controlled horizontal foliations of the associated Hopf differentials.
 The domains $X_n$ for the approximating harmonic maps are found by demanding that the Hopf differentials have approximating maximal stretch laminations.
 We then prove that the limit of any convergent subsequence gives an equivariant minimal graph in $\widetilde{Y}\times T$ (and in fact a unique one by Theorem \ref{thm:minimalgraph:uniqueness}).
 The proof will be divided into two cases: \begin{enumerate} \item[Case I:] $Y$ has no crown ends, and the measured foliation defining $T$ consists of half-infinite cylinders corresponding to boundary components of $Y$ and compactly supported subfoliations; \item[Case II:] the general case. \end{enumerate}